Visit Bentota, Sri Lanka

 Best time to visit Bentota

 Generally, the best time to go to Bentota is from October to April, when it’s warm and dry — although, be prepared for the occasional shower.
 May and June are quieter and better value, albeit with a few more showers.
 July is when the east-coast monsoon rains hit, which tail off in September.

-Suggested itineraries featuring Bentota
+Suggested itinerary featuring Bentota

 This sample itinerary will give you an idea of what is possible when you travel in Bentota, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.